We are deeply sorry for your loss - the staff at Hennessey Funeral Home & Crematory

 Open casket visitation Thursday, December 9th, 2021, 11:00AM-3:00PM – Hennessey Funeral Home, 2203 N Division St, Spokane, WA 99207, Rose Chapel. | Ceremonial burial Friday, December 10th, 11:15AM to 11:45AM - Washington Veterans Cemetery, 21702 W. Espanola Rd., Medical Lake, WA 99022.
 Please arrive early between 10:45AM-11:00AM and wait in your car in the parking lot for instructions.

-To plant a tree in memory of Ruben Varela, please click here.
+To plant a beautiful memorial tree in memory of Ruben Varela, please visit our Tree Store.